-In 2021, Tallinna Sadam pays dividends EUR 0,077 per share, i.e. EUR 20,251 million in total (100% of last year’s profit).
-The list of shareholders entitled to receive dividends will be established as at 03.06.2021 at the end of the business day of the settlement system.
-Consequently, the day of change of the rights related to the shares (ex-dividend date) is set to 02.06.2021.
-From that day the person acquiring the shares will not have the right to receive dividends for the financial year 2020.
+In 2022, Tallinna Sadam paid dividends EUR 0,097 per share, i.e. EUR 25,511 million in total (100% of last year’s profit).
+The list of shareholders entitled to receive dividends was established as at 05.05.2022 at the end of the business day of the settlement system.
+Consequently, the day of change of the rights related to the shares (ex-dividend date) was set to 04.05.2022.
+From that day the person acquiring the shares did not have the right to receive dividends for the financial year 2021.

 “From year 2019, a lower tax rate (14/86) applies to part of dividends paid by the Estonan resident company regularly (The profit distributed in a calendar year, which is smaller than or equal to the average distributed profit of the previous three calendar years (starting from 2018) on which a resident company has paid income tax).

 The natural person receiving such dividends taxed at a lower rate (14/86) in the hands of the Estonian company, has to pay income tax at a rate of 7% in addition.
 It has to be withheld by the payer.

 A non-resident natural person has to pay income tax on dividends received from the Estonian company in the resident country also and he or she cannot take into account the corporate income tax (20/80 or 14/86) paid in Estonia by the Estonian resident company to avoid double taxation of the recipient.
 Only the income tax withheld at a rate of 7% may qualify to avoid double taxation of the natural person recipient.” /Estonian Tax and Customs Board/